fatwoof/fatwoof.github.io/README.md

 ### Benefits of Joining Us on Discord

-* Engage in real-time discussions and exchange valuable insights with fellow disc golf enthusiasts.
+* Engage in real-time discussions and exchange valuable insights with other disc golf enthusiasts.
 * Participate in the local disc golf community without the need for a Facebook account.
 * Meet other disc golfers in your area.
 Easily grow your bag/tag friend group, find more competition, or promote your brand or event.
 * Join/host virtual watch parties for disc golf coverage and media.
 Live stream your event to connect and include others who couldn't attend.